 Your article will be submitted online in several separate parts in order to conceal your identity during the double-blind reviewing process.
 Only your editor will know your identity and that of your reviewers throughout the entire process.
 To facilitate this, please separate your manuscript into the following documents in preparation for online submission:

 - Cover letter - plain text; will only be seen by editorial staff; use to directly communicate relevant information about your submission with the editor(s).
 Please enter into the submission form.

 - Abstract - plain text; approximately 250 words summarizing the main points of your article.
 Please enter into the submission form.

 - Article - Word document (.DOC only); body text, references, figures & tables

 - Acknowledgements - plain text; can contain author identifying information, will NOT be revealed to reviewers.
 Please enter into the submission form.

-You will also be required to submit the following information:
+You will also be required to submit the following information in the submission form:

 - Author Information